laminlabs/lamindb/docs/arrays.md

 # Stream arrays from storage

-This guide covers streaming array-like data — AnnData, SpatialData, and generic HDF5 — directly from disk or cloud storage.
-For tabular data (DataFrame, Parquet, and querying with PyArrow, Polars, DuckDB, Iceberg, or LanceDB), see {doc}`Query tables <parquet>`.
+This guide covers streaming array-like datasets — `AnnData`, `SpatialData`, and generic `HDF5` — directly from disk or cloud storage.
+For tabular data, see {doc}`parquet`.

 ```bash
 # replace with your username and S3 bucket